AdventureData/radicl/docs/contributing.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 radicl tests
-    $ python setup.py test or py.test
+    $ pytest -s tests/
+   If you have a probe you can also run tests that are stored in the scripts folders while it is connected

-    $ tox
+   $ pytest -s scripts/

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::

-    $ git add .
+    $ git add <files changed>
     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature